TTiannaiTT/TTiannaiTT.github.io/_posts/2024-8-24-my_first_paper.md

 ---

 ## Introduction
-This blog is a review of my first academic paper, you can refer it [here](https://arxiv.org/abs/2409.11813).
+This blog is a review of my first academic paper, you can click [here](https://arxiv.org/abs/2409.11813) for further information.
 I will finish this as soon as possible. (please ignore content bellow, they are from example blogs.)
 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">